 - 1. Navigate to the desired alarm.

-- 2. Press the 4 (enter).

 - 3. ERASE? displays.

-- 4. Press 4 (enter).

 - 5. ALARM ERASED displays.

 - 6. Press (escape) to complete the action and return to the previous menu.

 NOTE

 If an alarm still exists after you clear it, it redisplays within 5 seconds.